-Often when a leak is seen on a plastic radiator many think it must be replaced when it can be repaired at home easily.
+Often when a leak is seen on a plastic radiator, many think it must be replaced when it can be repaired by a DIY type person.

-Repairing a leak is a easy task that most and DIY backyard mechanics can do.
+Repairing a leak is an easy task that most any DIY backyard mechanic can do.

 There are three ways to repair a plastic radiator.

-If you have a soldering iron than putting your soldering skills to work would be the cheapest option.
+If you have a soldering iron, putting your soldering skills to work would be the cheapest option.

 Versachem 90214 Plastic Tank and Radiator Repair Kit – 30 Grams

-The third option is the most common fix since it doubles up on the leak making it last much longer if not for good.
+The third option is to do both soldering and epoxy, which doubles up on the leak, making it last much longer, if not for good.

 How To Repair a Plastic Radiator Soldering Method

-It will depends how big the crack is as to how much melting of the plastic needs to be done.
+It will depend on how big the crack is as to how much melting of the plastic needs to be done.

-After melting the plastic testing it to see if it is still leaking is the only way to know if its fixed.
+After melting the plastic, testing it to see if it is still leaking is the only way to know if it is fixed.

-Often epoxy as in the next method is done also to make sure the leak doesn’t come back.
+Often epoxy is used in combination to make sure the leak doesn’t come back.

 How To Repair a Plastic Radiator Epoxy Method

-Using epoxy is a common method which is chemicals that when combined cause a reaction that generates heat melting everything together.
+Using epoxy is a common method that uses chemicals that combine to cause a chemical reaction that generates heat melting everything together.

 Epoxy has the added benefit of adding more material to a leak which can be a problem when the walls of a radiator are too thin.

-Mixing the substances tougher that come in a kit is a straight forward easy job.
-Be sure to get the are clean before applying it.
+Mixing the substances together that come in a kit is a straightforward, easy job.
+Be sure to follow the instructions and get the area clean before applying it.

-Most leaks are simple to fix and can be fixed within a hour or so.
+Most leaks are simple to fix and can be fixed within an hour or so.

-Joints can be harder to repair but the same principle is used.
-Often a joint is harder since they are in a inconvenient location which sometimes requires removing a part that is in the way.
+Joints can be harder to repair, but the same principle is used.
+Often a joint is harder since they are in an inconvenient location which sometimes requires removing a part that is in the way.